kconfeiteiro/pyprojecttools/README.md

 cd PyProjectUtils & git pull https://github.com/kconfeiteiro/PyProjectUtils & cd ..
 ```

 in your terminal (opened in your working directory).
-I found that this is the best method.

 # Issues and Collaboration